About Annapurna Circuit Short Trek

 As the days pass, and our love for dud cha—milk tea—grows, we begin to enter the austere landscapes of the high alpine.
 We gain significant altitude while we are increasingly distracted by the views of the snowcapped Himalayas and find ourselves in Manang.
 With the Gangapurna Glacier hanging practically outside our windows, and the sweeping views of the peaks we are here to take in, Manang offers exceptional moments of pure mountain goodness.By now we have discovered that we have legs of steal and gargantuan appetites.

 Soon we find ourselves powering for a traverse of the famed Thorong La, a high altitude pass at 5,416 meters and the highest elevation of the Annapurna Circuit Trek.
 From the pass we descend to Muktinath, a sacred place for both Hindus and Buddhists, and home to the Muktinath Temple.
 During our descent we are assailed by views of Dhaulagiri, the 7th highest peak above sea level, as we enter the broader area between the Annapurna and Dhaulagiri mountain ranges.

 From Muktinath we move on, continuing our descent in the Lower Mustang, an arid region that is an extension of the Tibetan plateau and home to the Kali Gandaki ravine, by some accounts the deepest ravine in the world.
 From here we head for Jomsom, a windy market town hugging the banks of the Kali Gandaki River, and the final destination of our epic trek.
-In Jomsom we grab a flight to Pokhara, and bring our journey to a close.
+In Jomsom we grab a flight to Pokhara, after rest a day in pokhara drive back to kathmandu and bring our journey to a close.